This post may contain affiliate links. If you click on one and purchase something, I may receive an affiliate commission — at no extra cost to you.

-Unless you’re down for a ridiculously long wait, do yourself a favor and book Uffizi tickets ahead of time.
+Unless you’re down for a ridiculously long wait, do yourself a favor and book Uffizi tickets ahead of time or buy a skip-the-line ticket.
 And choose an early afternoon time so you have ample time to explore the museum without being interrupted by rumbling tummies or closing time.

 The gallery is organized roughly in chronological order, which means works by any particular artist are generally in adjacent rooms.
 Take your time to view masterpieces and explore pieces new to you, or make yourself a “must see” list beforehand if you’re short on time.